 Electronic communication devices are used by anyone who can’t make themselves verbally understood.
 Many different electronic communication systems are available.
 Some communication systems are custom-designed for a specific user or can only be used in specific situations.
 For example, a communication system that works through a desktop computer cannot travel with the patient to doctor visits, but a laptop or notebook computer is more portable and will allow the system to travel with the patient.

-To find out how to work with Medicare or your insurance provider to obtain a SGD, please contact your local Care Services Manger.
+To find out how to work with Medicare or your insurance provider to obtain a SGD, please contact us.

 There are a variety of eye-gaze devices that can improve the lives of people living with ALS.
 These devices use eye movement to “activate” a letter, word, or phrase on a computer screen, which can then be spoken by the computer for communication purposes.
 To use eye gaze devices, the patient needs to be able to use the muscles that control upper, lower, and lateral eye movement.
 These devices are typically used once other SGD devices are no longer useful.
-If your disease has progressed to the point of needing an eye-gaze device, Medicare and some insurance policies may cover a majority of the costs associated with purchasing an eye-gaze system, and of course, our Care Services Managers can always help.
+If your disease has progressed to the point of needing an eye-gaze device, Medicare and some insurance policies may cover a majority of the costs associated with purchasing an eye-gaze system, and of course, please contact us for help.

 When ALS begins to affect the muscles that control breathing, respiratory assistance will become necessary.
 There are a number of technologies, including breathing pacemakers, that can help ALS patients breathe.
 Both surgical and non-invasive respiratory aids are available, and your physician can help you determine which is best for you.
-For more information on respiratory aids, please contact a Care Services Manger in your area.
+For more information on respiratory aids, please contact us.